-Four differential amplifiers are provided to sense the output current of each phase.
-The inputs of each current sense amplifier must be connected across the current sensing element of the phase controlled by the corresponding gate output (G1, G2, G3, or G4).
-If a phase is unused, the differential inputs to that phase's current sense amplifier must be shorted together and connected to V{CCP} as shown in the 2- and 3-phase Application Schematics.
+Three differential amplifiers are provided to sense the output current of each phase.
+The inputs of each current sense amplifier must be connected across the current sensing element of the phase controlled by the corresponding gate output (G1, G2 or G3).
+If 2 phase is unused, the differential inputs to that phase's current sense amplifier must be shorted together and connected to V{CCP} as shown in the 2-phase Application Schematics.